terranisu/angular-emoji-picker/Readme.md

 AngularJS Emoji Picker
 ======================

-AngularJS Emoji Picker is a simple emoji picker for your web forms.
-This project heavily inspired by [Angular Emoji](https://github.com/Coraza/angular-emoji-popup/), but it doesn't require external dependencies like JQuery, etc.
+AngularJS Emoji Picker is a simple AngularJs module which allows you to add emoji images to your model value.
+This project is heavily inspired by
+[Angular Emoji](https://github.com/Coraza/angular-emoji-popup/), but it doesn't require external dependencies like JQuery, JQuery plugins and so forth.

 Installation
 ------------